buckbaskin/buckbaskin.github.io/content/pages/resume.md

 Fall 2016 - Spring 2017

-- Built searchable database of unstructured visual data with MongoDB via scraping and text processing
+- Built searchable database of unstructured visual data with MongoDB via scraping and text processing from PDFs
-- Designed API for a Node.js microservice to enhance discovery and accessibility of historic data
+- Designed API for a Node.js microservice to enhance discovery and accessibility of historic financial data
 - Integrated customer, business and technical feedback to quickly launch successful features